cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

 ---
 layout: post
-title: Releasing to Maven Central
+title: Deploying to Maven Central
 subtitle: A three-steps guide
 published: true
-image: ../img/posts/maven-central.png
+image: ../img/posts/maven_central.png
-date: 2020/2/14
+date: 2020/1/06
 ---

 ## Introduction

-Maven Central is the de-facto repository of software artifacts that compile to the JVM.
-In this post, I'll describe the process of releasing a new artifact there.
+Maven Central is the de-facto repository for hosting software artifacts that compile to the JVM.
+In this post, I'll describe the process of releasing a new artifact in Maven Central following an step-by-step approach.

 ## 1. Create a JIRA ticket in Sonatype

-First, you need to have a JIRA account and submit a ticket requesting for a project namespace (Group Id):
+First, you need to create a JIRA account and submit a ticket there requesting for a project namespace to Sonatype (Group Id):

 1. [Create a JIRA account](https://issues.sonatype.org/secure/Signup!default.jspa)
 2. [Create a New Project ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134)

-Below is an example of ticket submitted to creat a repository for the namespace `se.kth.castor`
+Below is an example of a ticket that I created requesting a repository for the namespace `se.kth.castor`

 ![](../img/posts/sonatype_screeshot.png)